Cause of death

 Norn

-The Norse of Orkney and Shetland outlived the Vikings by seven centuries, then fell silent in the mouth of a single fisherman on Britain's northernmost isle around 1850.
+The Norse of Orkney and Shetland outlived the Vikings by seven centuries, then fell silent around 1850 in the mouth of Walter Sutherland, a fisherman on Unst, Britain's northernmost isle.

 1850 CE